 I recently spent a morning at Tate Britain viewing the Don McCullin retrospective.

-Don McCullin is one of my favourite photographers; I forget how I discovered him, I think I originally stumbled across his autobiography Unreasonable Behaviour in a book shop and was fascinated by his life and images.
+Don McCullin is one of my favourite photographers; I originally came across his autobiography Unreasonable Behaviour in a book shop and was fascinated by his life and images.

 McCullin is perhaps best known as a war photographer, something he’s uneasy about, feeling that his images haven’t done enough to change peoples view of war.